Shana Aisenberg mandolin, guitar, old-time banjo

 Carter Logan banjo, dobro

-Carter is a founding member of the Maine-based bluegrass band "Jerks of Grass" and has played with the group for 25 years.
+Carter is a founding member of the Maine-based bluegrass band "Jerks of Grass" and has been playing banjo with the group for 25 years.
 He is a veteran of the acoustic music scene in New England.
 When he's not busy teaching music, performing or practicing, he enjoys spending time with his daughter Sarah when she's home from college.
 He studied music at the University of Mary Washington in Fredericksburg, Virginia.
 Carter teaches at 317 Main Community Music Center and is often referred to as "317 Main's Ambassador of Fun."
-Carter has taught at our camp before and we are excited to have him back.

 Kathy plays fiddle, electric violin, mandolin, and sings with the band The Buskers, a wild and fun, folky and funky band based in NH, and performs with Northern NY musicians as Yellow Moon Jazz.
 She is adept at folk, swing and jazz, and has tried her hand at the Latin jazz scene as well.
 You can catch her performing across state lines, traveling with The Buskers or playing a variety of gigs in northern NY, including the Northern Lights Orchestra.
 She also has played many years for New England contra and square dances, was a member of The Fiddleheads Band, and Sweet, Red, Hot, and Sassy, and gives fiddle workshops in NH and NY.